Last Update: July 10, 2014

 Meanwhile, the patient registry is not yet up and running, though it had been anticipated by January 1, 2014.
-In the meantime, patients do not have to register.
-Patients may cultivate a limited supply of marijuana.
-Once the law is fully implemented, they will need a hardship registration (due to financial or other hardship) to be allowed to cultivate.
+In the meantime, patients do not have to register, and they may cultivate a limited supply of marijuana.
+Once the law is fully implemented, patients will need a hardship registration (due to financial or other hardship) to be allowed to cultivate.
 You can read our summary of the new law here.

 Marijuana laws in Massachusetts

 Although possession of under an ounce of marijuana is punishable by a civil fine of $100 in Massachusetts, pursuant to an initiative campaign led by MPP in 2008, the prohibition of marijuana has plenty of opportunity costs.
-Time spent enforcing marijuana laws could better be used to investigate and bring to justice perpetrators of violent crime.
-The clearance rate for murder in Massachusetts is 53.9%; for rape and burglary, the clearance rates are 27.8% and 23.8%, respectively.
+Time spent enforcing marijuana laws could better be used to investigate and bring to justice perpetrators of serious and violent crime.
+According to data from the FBI's Uniform Crime Report, in 2012, the clearance rate for murder in Massachusetts was 47.9%; for rape and burglary, the clearance rates were 24.9% and 10.2%, respectively.

 Additionally, new evidence suggests that Massachusetts’ marijuana laws are not being evenly enforced.
 A 2013 study by the American Civil Liberties Union found that although blacks and whites use marijuana at nearly identical rates, blacks in Massachusetts are 3.9 times more likely than whites to be arrested for marijuana possession.